 Does Avira VPN sell your data?

-Avira VPN does not sell your data, per its privacy policy.
+Avira VPN doesn't sell your data, per its privacy policy.
+However, it does collect various device data, product data, and security data.

 Is there Avira tech support?